Kenneth7117/AWS_Projects/WebIDF/STAGE2 - Create Google APIProject and Client ID.md

-# Advanced Demo - Web Identity Federation
+# STAGE 2 - Web Identity Federation

 In this advanced demo series you will be implementing a simple serverless application which uses Web Identity Federation.
 The application runs using the following technologies